Cindy Truong

 2023 | NYU Vietnamese Student Association VSA Visionary Volume 1

-Produced a monthly newsletter focused on personal recommendations and interests from board members alongside community event highlights
+Produced a monthly newsletter focused on curated recommendations and interests from board members alongside community event highlights

 Journalism